ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-28-ecommerce-development-on-php-framework-our-experience-of-building-crisstal-eye-website.md

 We've conducted our own research.
 Based on this research we've come up with the website structure which we believe will serve the needs of our potential customers to the fullest.
 We've also prepared the graphic assets for our project.
 But how to make sure that the whole site will actually look like you desire?

-To make sure that we are “on the same page” with our development team, we've formalized the structure for each page of our website in a series of mockups – please see an example below.
+To make sure that we are "on the same page" with our development team, we've formalized the structure for each page of our website in a series of mockups – please see an example below.

 ![](/static/img/2015/07/698a8c8c2bf5f5ea2c4c636a04f9afdf.png)